2021 Fantasy Football Running Back Rankings

 18. Joe Mixon, Cincinnati Bengals

 Mixon slides into this list as a guy who should move up in the ranks as the season plays out.
-If the Bengals improve their offensive line Mixon will be worth the draft pick spent on him.
+If so, Mixon will be worth the draft pick spent on him.
 Though, he also needs to stay healthy.
 Knock on wood.

 19. Chris Carson, Seattle Seahawks